Tho in Vietnam

 Introduction / History

 The Tho live mainly in large villages in the west parts of Nghe An Province.
-Their houses are built on stilts though many are now having their houses on the ground.
+Their houses are built on stilts though many are now building their houses on the ground.
 They carry small items in baskets while oxen carry larger objects.

 The Tho have a village chief who looks after community matters and tax collection.
 They marry mainly among themselves rather than between their community and other communities.
 Upon the birth of a baby, the midwife gives the baby a name.
 No stranger is allowed in the home until a month after the birth.
 They worship those among them who have just died as well as their ancestors, spirits and Buddha.